reactjs/react.dev/content/docs/testing-recipes.md

 });
 ```

+You can use fake timers only in some tests.
+Above, we enabled them by calling `jest.useFakeTimers()`.
+The main advantage they provide is that your test doesn't actually have to wait five seconds to execute, and you also didn't need to make the component code more convoluted just for testing.

 ### Snapshot testing {#snapshot-testing}

-Frameworks like Jest also let you save 'snapshots' of data with [`toMatchSnapshot` / `toMatchInlineSnapshot`](https://jestjs.io/docs/en/snapshot-testing).
-With these, we can 'save' renderered components and verify they don't break in the future.
+Frameworks like Jest also let you save "snapshots" of data with [`toMatchSnapshot` / `toMatchInlineSnapshot`](https://jestjs.io/docs/en/snapshot-testing).
+With these, we can "save" the renderered component output and ensure that a change to it has to be explicitly committed as a change to the snapshot.

-In this example, we render a component and format the rendered html with the [`pretty`](https://www.npmjs.com/package/pretty) package, before saving it as an inline snapshot.
+In this example, we render a component and format the rendered HTML with the [`pretty`](https://www.npmjs.com/package/pretty) package, before saving it as an inline snapshot:

 ```jsx{28-31}
 // hello.test.js, again